Stakeholder Workshop & Policy Recommendations

 - Empower and leverage the work of bottom-up initiatives, as community and stakeholder engagement is crucial in all policy and planning processes

-Due to the editors of the policy paper, key criteria for the development of future mobility concepts are inclusivity, gender equity, affordability, and accessibility.
+According to the editors of the policy paper, key criteria for the development of future mobility concepts are inclusivity, gender equity, affordability, and accessibility.
 The key success factor for a targeted transformation towards sustainable urban mobility, however, is public acceptance and support.

-A feminist approach differs from the narrow view in planning, it does not focus exclusively on technical solutions.
+A feminist approach differs from the narrow view in planning, since it does not focus exclusively on technical solutions.
 We focus on accessibility, safety and social justice.